-Rent expense under all operating leases totaled approximately \$124,000 and \$157,000 in 2014 and 2013, respectively.
+Rent expense under all operating leases totaled approximately \$123,000 and \$124,000 in 2015 and 2014, respectively.

 The Organization has entered into construction contracts for capital improvements.
-The Organization's remaining commitment for construction contracts entered into was not significant as of June 30, 2014.
-Subsequent to year end, the Organization entered into construction contracts with a contract value of approximately \$6,187,000.
+The Organization's remaining commitment for construction contracts entered into was approximately \$2,440,000 as of June 30, 2015.
+Subsequent to year end, the Organization entered into construction contracts with a contract value of approximately \$10,157,000.
 Additionally, the Organization contracts for certain maintenance and consulting services.
-The remaining commitments for these contracts totaled approximately \$3,182,000 and \$3,862,000 at June 30, 2014 and 2013 and will be paid out over the five year terms of the contracts.
+The remaining commitments for these contracts totaled approximately \$2,511,428 and \$3,182,000 at June 30, 2015 and 2014, respectively, and will be paid out over the five year terms of the contracts.